 Aspirin and many other medicines used to treat arthritis/period pain/ headaches -

-you may be advised that losing some weight will help your condition
+Weight - you may be advised that losing some weight will help your reflux/indigestion

 Ask your doctor or pharmacist to answer any questions you may have.

 Tell your doctor or pharmacist if you notice any of the following and they worry you:

 diarrhoea, constipation, nausea or vomiting

 pain, discomfort or excessive gas in the stomach or bowel

 increased sweating or body temperature

 mild skin reactions such as itchiness and rash

 These are the more common side effects of Salpraz Heartburn Relief.

 Tell your doctor or pharmacist immediately if you notice any of the following: